-You would think that the American cockroach would be the most common cockroach found in the United State, but it is actually the German cockroach that has earned this title.
-Perhaps it is because they are the smallest cockroach on our list and are able to get into places other cockroaches can't.
+You would think that the American cockroach would be the most common cockroach found in the United State, but it is the German cockroach that has earned this title.
+Perhaps it is because they are the smallest cockroach on our list and can get into places other cockroaches can't.
 That means easier access to food and more options for habitation.

 Diet: This is a cockroach that likes sweet things.
 It will be the first roach to run for a pastry or nibble on the toothpaste left on your toothbrush.
 It also enjoys starches from less recognizable sources, like books and wallpaper paste.